-4) Yuma actually gets the girl.
+4) Yuma actually gets together with Tori.
 It frustrates me that none of the romance subplots in the previous series actually went anywhere.
 Yugi and Tea's relationship never got farther than the innuendo stage.
 I don't think Alexis and Jaden even got that far.
 As for Yusei and Akiza, Ra only knows what happened between them.
 I normally don't care about romance, especially since shows like this have much bigger things at stake, but if you're going to introduce characters solely to be love interests, do something with them!

 5) It combines the things that worked about the previous series, and fixed the parts that didn't work.
 It managed to have the over-arching storyline of the original series without having seasons-long filler arcs that ultimately went nowhere.
 It had the light-hearted tone of GX while still managing to get serious when it needed to be.
 And it managed to have the updated graphics and cooler monster designs of 5Ds while being able and willing to take a chance to make it all the way.
 (See what I did there?)

 6) It's the one that's going to come true, at least from a technological standpoint.
 The hologram technology was always the part of the show that most strained my suspension of disbelief, especially when you had holograms straight-up punching people.
 Ancient Egyptian sorcerers summoning monsters from their souls to do battle with evil shadow forces from another dimension?
 Sure, whatever.
 But a hologram being projected freely with no obvious projector or scattering medium, sometimes from a moving vehicle?
 Not okay.
 Not okay at all.
 ZEXAL fixed at least the first problem by introducing the Duel Lens, the technology of which is not only possible, but exists right now in the form of the HoloLens.
 Between that and the fact that the "spirit guide" of the series is actually an alien, this series placed Yu-Gi-Oh! firmly into science fiction territory.
 And I just like that.